BCODMO/blog.bco-dmo.org/_drafts/submission-tool-intro.md

 **_Once logged in, you'll see two options:_** "Create a new dataset" and "Register a new project".

-**_Describe your dataset or project:_** After selecting one of those options, you'll be guided through a series of metadata fields where you can enter the relevant information.
+**_Describe your dataset or project:_** After selecting one of those two options, you'll be guided through a series of metadata fields where you can enter the relevant information.
 {% include image.html id="submit_tool_dataset_entry" position="left" %}

 **_Add files:_** On the last step, you upload your files and hit "Submit"!